softwaresaved/automated_testing/README.md

 $ count_frequency INPUT_FILE OUTPUT_FILE [MINIMUM_TOKEN_LENGTH]
 ```

-It reads in the input file, counts the frequency of each unique string and outputs a file with the counts.
+It reads in the input file, counts the frequency of each unique numerical token, and outputs a file with the frequency counts.

-The output file has one row for each unique string.
+The output file has one row for each unique token.

-Each row consists of the string, the number of occurrences of that string in the input file, and this number expressed as a percentage of the total number of strings in the input file.

 ```
 # Frequency data